-3.7 As part of setting the budget for 2017/18, a formal revised budget for 2016/17 has not been prepared.
-The original budget for 2016/17 has, in accordance with the Council's Financial Procedures, been revised during the year to take account of approved supplementary budgets and virements.
+3.7 The original budget for 2016/17 has, in accordance with the Council's Financial Procedures, been revised during the year to take account of approved supplementary budgets and virements.
 Section 3.2 however identifies that additional expenditure of £1,034,000 (net) has been identified to October 2016.
 The key movements leading to this variance have been detailed below: